gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the [user manual](userguide/lazy_configuration.html#sec:applying_conventions) for more details.

+### Use `@Option` on a task property of type `Property<T>`

+The `@Option` annotation can now be attached to a task property of type `Property<T>`, to allow the user to specify the property value using a command-line option.
+Curently, this support is limited to single value properties.

 ## Tooling API: Enhanced/additional progress events

 The following Tooling API types reported as part of [`ProgressEvents`](javadoc/org/gradle/tooling/events/ProgressEvent.html) to registered [`ProgressListeners`](javadoc/org/gradle/tooling/events/ProgressListener.html) have been enhanced to include additional information: